flant/addon-operator/LIFECYCLE.md

 During the start, Addon-operator finds and initializes all global hooks.
 For more info, see [HOOKS](HOOKS.md#initialization-of-global-hooks).

-Addon-operator installs a separate instance of tiller in the namespace where the addon-operator is running to store the information about helm-releases of modules.
+Addon-operator adds a container with tiller instance to operate helm charts of modules.
+Therefore, the preferred Addon-operator installation is a Deployment with 1 replica.

 # Main loop